dongrenguang/todo-list/README.md

 # Todo List
-A simple application with React, Redux and Express.
+A simple application with React, Redux, Immutable and Express for isomorphic.

 ## Features
 - [React](http://facebook.github.io/react/)